 Bitcoin eWaste

 Yet again many unfounded claims about Bitcoin disproved.
-Such as Dogdyconomists 37,000t of eWaste every year.
+Such as Alex de Vries (Dogdyconomists) 37,000 t of electronic waste every year.

 Bitcoin eWaste per transaction